anna099/hegel/actualisation/1-ethos.md

 state of affairs, it can be said that the individual 'is *spirit*' only according to the *concept* of spirit, and not in truth -- that is, she 'is *spirit* only *immediately*.'

+It is possible for individuals to withdraw from ethical life (and, vice versa, for ethical life to withdraw from them), Hegel argues, because the 'universal spirit' of ethical life is a 'restricted ethical substance' when it is not cognised by the individuals that make it up.[^26] What Hegel means by this is that, when the *ethos* of a society is not reflected on, it is only *in itself*, and is therefore limited in its scope.
+Only 'in that lofty moment, namely, the *consciousness about* [ethical life's] *essence*', does it do away with this limitation.
+Prior to this reflective awareness, individuals live in ethical life only *immediately*, just accepting the norms and customs around them.
+For 'ethical substance' to exist *in- and for-itself*, there must be some kind of critical reflection on it; for instance, Harris points to Ancient Greek Sophism, which was developed by individuals who experienced *multiple* cultures and ethical contexts and were then able to reflect critically upon their own.
+Harris points out that, crucially,

+> this presence of "critical" Reason was not fatal to the Ethical Substance;
+> quite the contrary, in fact, if we think that the existence of the Sophists
+> was essential to the appearance of Socrates, Plato, and Aristotle.[^27]

+However, Hegel adds that even though a critical reflection allows ethical life to develop and become for-itself, the individual (or, we might say, individual*ist*) who *enacts* this reflection will have their '*immediate* unity with spirit' -- their 'trust' -- dissolved.[^28] This dissolution can be seen in the trial of Socrates, or in the lives of 'the heroes of Romanticism', as Hyppolite suggests.[^29]